Community Standards for Xbox

 Be yourself, but not at the expense of others

-Xbox Live is your gaming network, but it’s everyone else’s too.
+The Xbox community is yours, but it’s everyone else’s too.
 We encourage showing off what makes you unique and awesome, but it’s not cool to post something that keeps others from having positive experiences.
 We aspire to a community where gaming can be enjoyed by all.
 Problematic content just gets in the way.
 If you’re looking for a place on the internet to be overly edgy or get that rise out of people, Xbox isn’t the place for you.

 - Upload a gamerpic that shows real-life graphic violence